-Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Description Income Taxes In the ordinary course of business, we must make estimates of the tax treatment of many transactions, even though the ultimate tax outcome may remain uncertain for some time.
+Description Judgments and Uncertainties Effect if Actual Results Differ From Assumptions Income Taxes In the ordinary course of business, we must make estimates of the tax treatment of many transactions, even though the ultimate tax outcome may remain uncertain for some time.
 These estimates become part of the annual income tax expense reported in our financial statements.
 Subsequent to year end, we finalize our tax analysis and file income tax returns.
-Tax authorities periodically audit these income tax returns and examine our tax filing positions, including (among other things) the timing and amounts of deductions, and the amounts of deductions, and the allocation of income among tax jurisdictions.
+Tax authorities periodically audit these income tax returns and examine our tax filing positions, including (among other things) the timing and amounts of deductions, and the allocation of income among tax jurisdictions.
 If necessary, we adjust income tax expense in our financial statements in the periods in which the actual outcome becomes more certain.
+Our tax liability for unrecognized tax benefits contains uncertainties because management is required to make assumptions and to apply judgment to estimate the exposures related to our various filing positions.
+Our effective tax rate is also impacted by changes in tax laws, the current mix of earnings by taxing jurisdiction, and the results of current tax audits and assessments.
 At December 31, 2014 and 2013, we had \$34 million and \$45 million, respectively, of net deferred tax assets on our balance sheet related to net operating losses and other tax carryforwards.
 The ultimate realization of these deferred tax assets is dependent upon the amount, source, and timing of future taxable income.
 Valuation allowances are established against future potential tax benefits to reflect the amounts we believe have no more than a 50% probability of being realized.
 In addition, assumptions have been made regarding the non-repatriation of earnings from certain subsidiaries.
-Those assumptions may change in the future, thereby affecting future period results for the tax impact of possible repatriation. changes to our tax hability as a result of this audit activity; however, we could incur additional tax expense if we have audit adjustments higher than recent historical experience.
+Those assumptions may change in the future, thereby affecting future period results for the tax impact of possible repatriation.
+Potential changes in tax laws could impact assumptions related to the non-repatriation of certain foreign earnings.
+If all non-repatriated earnings were taxed at current rates, we would incur additional taxes of approximately \$82 million.
+Audits by various taxing authorities continue as governments look for ways to raise additional revenue.
+Based upon past audit experience, we do not expect any material changes to our tax liability as a result of this audit activity; however, we could incur additional tax expense if we have audit adjustments higher than recent historical experience.
 The likelihood of recovery of net operating losses and other tax carryforwards has been closely evaluated and is based upon such factors as the time remaining before expiration, viable tax planning strategies, and future taxable earnings expectations.
 We believe that appropriate valuation allowances have been recorded as necessary.
 However, if earnings expectations or other assumptions change such that additional valuation allowances are required, we could incur additional tax expense.
+Likewise, if fewer valuation allowances are reduced tax expense.
 Likewise, if fewer valuation allowances are needed, we could incur reduced tax expense.